The Steaming Poo of a Dog

 I admire his enthusiasm,

-conversation that does
+instigating conversation that

-not directly reference
+does not directly reference

 himself.
 He is fishing